325K.14 Suspension of certificate.

 The certification authority need not confirm the identity or agency of the person requesting suspension.

 Subd.
-2. Suspension for 96 hours; other causes. (a) The secretary may suspend a certificate issued by a licensed certification authority for a period of 96 hours, if:
+2. Suspension for 48 hours; other causes. (a) Unless the certificate provides otherwise or the certificate is a transactional certificate, the secretary or a county clerk may suspend a certificate issued by a licensed certification authority for a period of 48 hours, if:

 (1) a person identifying himself or herself as the subscriber named in the certificate or as an agent, business associate, employee, or member of the immediate family of the subscriber requests suspension; and

 (2) the requester represents that the certification authority that issued the certificate is unavailable.